Glossary

 GeoIP Routing

-GeoIP Routing utilizes the geographic location data derived from a user's IP address to selectively redirect internet traffic to different servers.
+GeoIP Routing utilizes the geographic location data derived from a user's IP address to selectively redirect Internet traffic to different servers.
 This technique optimizes network and application performance by routing users to the most appropriate server based on their location.
 GeoIP Routing enhances user experience, reduces latency, and manages traffic loads effectively.

 Proxy Server

-A proxy server is an intermediary that handles internet traffic between users and the websites they visit.
+A proxy server is an intermediary that handles Internet traffic between users and the websites they visit.
 It operates by forwarding user requests via itself, separating clients from the destinations they access.
 Proxy servers improve load times through caching, enhance privacy by hiding the user's real IP address, and enforce security protocols.
 They support different protocols, including HTTP and SOCKS.

 Technologies